DerwenAI/rayCy_example/README.md

   * <https://stackoverflow.com/questions/57928257/cython-class-initialization-in-ray>
   * <https://github.com/astrophysaxist/cython_test>

+> this may probably arise from an unspoken Ray rule.
+It seems it's not acceptable to have Cython classes with positional arguments in their __init__

 Note that those other "answers" on StackOverflow (including one of the Ray committers) really missed the point.